 This is another red herring (damn you, fish!), meant to implicate Elsa.

 Helen freaks out and calls Julie.
-Julie gets in her car to rush over and hears a scratching from her trunk.
+Julie gets in her car to rush over.
+But she hears a scratching from her trunk.
 She pulls over to check it out.

 Inside the trunk is Max’s corpse, covered in crabs.
 Yeah, remember his murder from 25 minutes ago?
 Here’s the payoff!